kishorecheerala/Business-Manager-online/README.md

 The application is architected to be fully client-side.
 All data—customers, sales, products, etc.—is stored in the browser's `localStorage` as a single JSON object.
 This approach ensures that the app is fast and works perfectly offline.

 **⚠️ Important:** Because data is stored only on the user's device, the **Backup & Restore** feature is critical.
-Users should be encouraged to back up their data regularly.
+Users should be encouraged to back up their data regularly via JSON download or Google Drive Sync.

 ### State Management